 But you may wonder, what if there is a cavity in the object or if the object is hollow?
 You will get to know that objects that are hollow are measured by the use of wall thickness, but at the same time closed object measured by its volume.
 When one understands this, it becomes easier to understand the topology structure of an object.

-How to measure the size of an object?
+How to measure the size of the object?

 To measure the size of an object, one needs to first measure the absolute distance between two points.
 It doesn’t matter which point one starts from or the direction one will go, you only count the units between the points, as shown below.